TRC-Loop/cairn/CONTRIBUTING.md

 If your employer has an IP assignment agreement[^3] in your contract (common in tech jobs), check that you're allowed to contribute before you send a PR.
 That's on you, not us.

+## Principles

+It's **highly recommended** to read [PRINCIPLES.md](./PRINCIPLES.md).
+It includes things like:

+- Accessibilty Requirements
+- Design (Colors, Fonts, Guidelines)
+- What cairn is and isn't
+- Privacy defaults

+Read this especially when making changes to the User Interface/UX[^4].

 ## Getting Help

 Different questions belong in different places: